everpub/openscienceprize/proposal.md

 The [XXXour-name-here
-proposal](https://github.com/betatim/openscienceprize) was written in the open on github.
+proposal](https://github.com/betatim/openscienceprize) was written in the open on GitHub.
 A total of 16 people chose to subscribe to the repository and be informed about all activity, twelve people decided to show their support by starring the repository, and N people actively contributed to the creation of this proposal.
 No financial